 Finding the right pet sitter can take time, and that’s okay.
 You’re entrusting this person with one of the most important beings in your life!

-Once you have found the right person, go ahead and make arrangements.
-Because great sitters are always booked up!
+Once you have found the right person, go ahead and make arrangements for your pet’s care.
+Because great sitters are always booked well in advance.

 Spending a little time finding a great pet sitter will pay big dividends – for both you and your pet!
 You’ll have the comfort of knowing your pet is happy and well cared for while you’re away.
 And your pet will make a new buddy that they enjoy spending time with when you can’t be there.